-Mallow soloing to crescendo "Allow soloing to crescendo" can be applied to some RealTracks to have the intensity of the solo building up, with the flashiest part of the solos playing as the solo builds.
+Allow soloing to crescendo "Allow soloing to crescendo" can be applied to some RealTracks to have the intensity of the solo building up, with the flashiest part of the solos playing as the solo builds.

-Men set, the program will find the best RealTracks to use at the current tempo.
+✓ Allow RealTracks substitution based on tempo When set, the program will find the best RealTracks to use at the current tempo.
 For example, it might substitute an Acoustic Bass at a higher tempo if that is closer to the tempo of all songs.